Why Do I Hiccup Once Randomly? | Quick Science Facts

 Distinguishing Single Random Hiccups From Persistent Ones

-While a solitary random hiccup is common and benign, persistent hiccups lasting more than 48 hours indicate underlying health issues needing medical attention.
+While a solitary random hiccup is common and usually harmless, persistent hiccups lasting more than 48 hours may point to an underlying issue and deserve medical attention.

 Here’s how they differ: